 Important: If your domain’s DNS records have an AAAA (IPv6) record set, it needs to be removed (deleted) as (IPv6) is not yet compatible with Elementor Cloud Websites.

 Important: If your domain is hosted at CloudFlare, you cannot turn on Proxy as this will not allow the domain to be properly connected.
 It has to be set to ‘DNS Only’.

 Adding A CNAME

-The alternative method of pointing your domain to your cloud account is to add a CNAME record that points your domain to your Elementor Cloud Domain.
-For example, if your domain name is example.com and your Elementor Cloud Domain, e.g. example.elementor.cloud, create a CNAME record on example.com that points to example.elementor.cloud.
+The alternative method of pointing your domain to your cloud account is to add a CNAME record that points your domain to your Elementor Cloud Website Domain.
+For example, if your domain name is example.com and your Elementor Cloud Website, e.g. example.elementor.cloud, create a CNAME record on example.com that points to example.elementor.cloud.